thycotic/ac-docs/admin/applications/enable-app.md

 Requirements: The application must exist in the panel.
 See [Add Application](index.md) to add new applications.

-To setup the applications for your users,
+To setup the applications for your users:

-1. Select __Applications__ from the left menu.
+1. From the left menu, select __Applications__ .
 1. Slide the on/off switch to enable or disable the chosen application.

    ![on/off switch](images/on-off.png "Enabling/Disabling applications via on/off switch")